L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Acknowledgements

 \section{Acknowledgements}

-{ The authors wish to express sincere thanks to the Editor, the Associate Editor and two anonymous referees for their insightful comments that led to very significant improvements in both the scientific contents and the presentation of this paper.
-We thank Professor Chenlei Leng for sharing the code files for his $\ell_0$- and $\ell_1$-regularized $\beta$-model papers; and thank him and Mr. Stefan Stein for advising us on selecting the tuning parameter in \citet{stein2020sparse}.
-We thank Professors David S. Choi, Yoonkyung Lee, Elizaveta Levina and Subhabrata Sen for their constructive discussions that helped us enrich our paper's contents. } Finally, we thank Professors Steven MacEachern and Ji Zhu for their kind advice and warm encouragements.
+We thank the Editor, the Associate Editor and two anonymous referees for insightful comments that helped us improve the content and presentation of this paper.
+We thank Chenlei Leng for sharing the code for \citet{chen2019analysis,stein2020sparse}.
+We also thank him and Stefan Stein for providing insights on some technical details in \citet{stein2020sparse}.
+We thank Mingli Chen, David S. Choi, Yoonkyung Lee, Elizaveta Levina and Subhabrata Sen for constructive discussions, and Steven MacEachern and Ji Zhu for warm encouragement.